operator-framework/java-operator-sdk/docs/documentation/v3-1-migration.md

 Note that `GarbageCollected` interface extends `Deleter`, so the dependent resource becomes the deleter automatically by implementing this interface.

-In addition to that the supporting classes were updated.
+The supporting classes were also updated.
 Instead of [`CRUKubernetesDependentResource`](https://github.com/java-operator-sdk/java-operator-sdk/blob/d99f65a736e9180e3f6de9a4239f80e47fc653fc/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/processing/dependent/kubernetes/CRUKubernetesDependentResource.java) there are two: